bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/index.rst

 configuration of all process elements, for both business processes and user dialog logic.

-Axon Ivy provides a lot of useful process elements that can be used to define processes.
+|axon-ivy| provides a lot of useful process elements that can be used to
+define processes.
 These elements reside in the palette on the right edge of the Process editor.
 You can drag and drop the elements on the editor to use them in a specific process flow.
 You then can connect two